-General Information: Prized as ornamental shrubs the world over, Rhododendrons are renowned for their dramatic flower trusses, Azaleas for their vibrant displays of color, and camellias for their perfectly formed, iridescent blossoms.
+General Information: Prized as ornamental shrubs the world over, rhododendrons are renowned for their dramatic flower trusses, azaleas for their vibrant displays of color, and camellias for their perfectly formed, iridescent blossoms.
 In addition to their blossoms, all offer variety in shape and size and versatility in the landscape.
 Additionally, they also provide handsome evergreen foliage.
-Although Rhododendrons and Azaleas, both in the genus Rhododendron, are from a different plant family than camellias, all require similar care and growing conditions in our area.
+Although rhododendrons and azaleas, both in the genus rhododendron, are from a different plant family than camellias, all require similar care and growing conditions in our area.

-Planting: More Rhododendrons, Camellias and Azaleas die from being planted too deeply than from any other cause.
-To plant each shrub, dig a hole 1–2 feet wider than the root ball and no deeper than the depth of the soil in the container.
-Mix in Gold Rush or Nurseryman’s Acid Planting Mix to the soil removed from the hole at a ratio of one-third amendment to two-thirds native soil combined with Master Nursery Master Start fertilizer.
+Planting: More rhododendrons, camellias and azaleas die from being planted too deep than from any other cause.
+To plant each shrub, dig a hole one to two feet wider than the root ball and no deeper than the depth of the soil in the container.
+Mix in Master Nursery® Gold Rush or Master Nursery® Acid Planting Mix to the soil removed from the hole at a ratio of one-third amendment to two-thirds native soil combined with Master Nursery® Master Start Fertilizer.
 Place the root ball in the hole so that its soil level is even with or slightly above the native soil level.
 Fill the space around the sides with the amended soil mixture until the hole is about half full and fill with water.
 Then, fill up the hole completely and

-Fertilizing: Rhodies, Azaleas and Camellias will benefit best from granular fertilizers specially formulated for acid-loving plants, such as Master Nursery Camellia, Azalea, Gardenia and Rhododendron Food or Dr. Earth Rhododendron, Azalea & Camellia Fertilizer.
-Fertilizing should occur three times a year: right after bloom, one month later, and two months after the first application.
-A supplemental feeding of Master Nursery Master Bloom can be applied in September to enhance flower blossom production.
-You may also need to apply Master Nursery Iron-Plus or Iron Sulfate if your plants show symptoms of iron deficiency.
+Fertilizing: Rhododendrons, azaleas and camellias will benefit best from granular fertilizers specially formulated for acid-loving plants, such as: Master Nursery® Camellia, Azalea, Gardenia and Rhododendron Food or Gardner & Bloome® Rhododendron, Azalea & Camellia Fertilizer.
+Fertilizing should occur three times a year; right after bloom, one month later, and two months after the first application.
+A supplemental feeding of Master Nursery® Master Bloom™ can be applied in September to enhance flower blossom production.
+You may also need to apply Master Nursery® Iron-Plus or Master Nursery® Iron Sulfate if your plants show symptoms of iron deficiency.

-Pruning: Because Rhododendrons, Azaleas and Camellias begin to develop green growth and next season's flower buds right after bloom, this is the best time to prune.
+Pruning: Because rhododendrons, azaleas and camellias begin to develop green growth and next season's flower buds right after bloom, this is the best time to prune.
 Azaleas are the easiest to prune, responding well to shearing or clipping.
 Rhododendrons should be pruned directly above a leaf node or deadheaded to encourage new branching.
 Some enthusiasts then pinch out the developing leaf buds to promote the formation of several leaf buds, ultimately yielding a denser plant.
 Camellias should be pruned to leaf nodes facing away from the center of the plant.
 Camellias can also be sheared, but should be thinned every other year to promote air circulation within the plant.
-Since all have growth nodes in wood up to 8 years old or so, they can be pruned hard to force or to restore bushiness.
+Since all have growth nodes in wood up to eight years old or so, they can be pruned hard to force or to restore bushiness.
 To restore old plants, consult a pruning professional.
 Camellias can be pruned to produce a formal hedge and will bloom at the normal time.

-There is no completely successful control for Camellia Petal Blight.
+There is no completely successful control for camellia petal blight.
 Remove and dispose of any brown tinged petals or flower buds before they fall off the plant, pick up and dispose of any flowers on the ground.
 These procedures may help to break the cycle of infection.